 The $16,728 Social Security bonus most retirees completely overlook If you're like most Americans, you're a few years (or more) behind on your retirement savings.
 But a handful of little-known "Social Security secrets" could help ensure a boost in your retirement income.
 For example: one easy trick could pay you as much as $16,728 more... each year!
 Once you learn how to maximize your Social Security benefits, we think you could retire confidently with the peace of mind we're all after.
 Simply click here to discover how to learn more about these strategies.

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Selena Maranjian owns shares of Amazon and American Express.
+Selena Maranjian owns shares of Amazon.
 The Motley Fool owns shares of and recommends Amazon.
-The Motley Fool has the following options: long December 2018 $271 puts on SPDR S&P 500 and short January 2019 $285 calls on SPDR S&P 500.
 The Motley Fool has a disclosure policy.